Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 What is the minimum cost per year to maintain a US LLC as an Indian founder?

-The minimum ongoing cost (excluding formation) for a Wyoming LLC: registered agent ($100/yr) + state annual report ($60/yr) + Form 5472 filing ($500-900/yr through a CPA or service).
-Total minimum: approximately $660-1,060/yr.
-Add Delaware instead of Wyoming: approximately $900-1,300/yr.
-These figures do not include Indian-side costs for CA or tax advisor time for Schedule FA and DTAA analysis.
+For a Wyoming LLC (excluding formation): registered agent ($100/yr) + state annual report ($60/yr) + Form 5472 filing ($500-900/yr via CPA or service).
+Total: roughly $660-1,060/yr.
+Delaware runs $900-1,300/yr.
+Neither figure includes Indian-side costs for a CA or tax advisor to handle Schedule FA and DTAA analysis.

 Is Stripe India coming back for general signup?